Absorbent incontinence aids

 Abena Man Formula 2 29 x 23 cm 700 ml approx. 280 ml

-Abena Abri San, Inserts
+Abena Abri San, pads

 Abena Abri-San Premium 1 orange 200 ml 1 10 x 22 light